YasirHakami/quill/README.md

-# quill
+# Quill

 ## Description

-- it's app to provide for painters way to they can sell they prodect, built with swift 5 utilizing Internationalization and Localization.
+- An app for painters to sell there product.

 ## Demo